openstack/swift/doc/source/howto_installmultinode.rst

 Instructions for a Multiple Server Swift Installation
 =====================================================

-Please refer to the latest offical
+Please refer to the latest official
 `Openstack Installation Guides <http://docs.openstack.org/#install-guides>`_ for the most up-to-date documentation.